mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_career.md

 * What are some focus areas on our team that I can help address?

-Once you've asked yourself the questions above, check out some of the tools Facebook offers for career growth (links have been redacted):
+Once you've asked yourself the questions above, check out some of the tools Facebook offers for career growth (links have been removed):
 * Project Management Toolkit Wiki  A resource that provides high-level information on project phases and what project managers can look for within each project phase
-* Learning & Development @ FB Wiki  Learning & Development e-learning resource
-aimed at helping FB employees to grow in core business areas
+* Learning & Development @ FB Wiki an e-learning resource aimed at helping FB employees to grow in core business areas
-* Facebook's Learn Tool Facebook's tool for signing up for instructor-led courses on a variety of topics

-Another way to is to reach out to your managers directly and ask for ways to reach the next level of your career.
-Having this open dialogue can help open conversations about your career aspirations, as well as your interests!
+Another way to is to reach out to your manager directly and ask for ways to reach the next level of your career.
+Having this open dialogue open conversations about some of your career goals.

-Lastly, don't hesitate to share your knowledge with your teammates, because when we are able to reach our goals collectively, it will also help us to achieve our goals individually.
+Lastly, we should try to share share knowledge with our teammates.
+Because when we are able to reach our goals as a team, it will also help us to reach our goals as individuals.